Keywords: Meta reinforcement learning, Distributional robustness

 TL;DR: Meta Reinforcement Learning Resilient to Distribution Shift via Adaptive Distributional Robustness

-Abstract: Meta-reinforcement learning algorithms provide a data-driven way to acquire policies that quickly adapt to many tasks with varying rewards or dynamics functions.
-However, learned meta-policies are often effective only on the exact task distribution on which they were trained and struggle in the presence of distribution shift of test-time rewards or transition dynamics.
+Abstract: Meta-reinforcement learning algorithms provide a data-driven way to acquire learning algorithms that quickly adapt to many tasks with varying rewards or dynamics functions.
+However, learned meta-policies are often effective only on the exact task distribution on which the policy was trained, and struggle in the presence of distribution shift of test-time rewards or transition dynamics.
 In this work, we develop a framework for meta-RL algorithms that are able to behave appropriately under test-time distribution shifts in the space of tasks.
-Our framework centers on an adaptive approach to distributional robustness that trains a population of meta-policies to be robust to varying levels of distribution shift.
-When evaluated on a potentially shifted test-time distribution of tasks, this allows us to choose the meta-policy with the most appropriate level of robustness, and use it to perform fast adaptation.
-We formally show how our framework allows for improved regret under distribution shift, and empirically show its efficacy on simulated robotics problems under a wide range of distribution shifts.
+Our framework centers on an adaptive approach to distributional robustness, in which we train a population of meta-agents to be robust to varying levels of distribution shift, so that when evaluated on a (potentially shifted) test-time distribution of tasks, we can adaptively choose the most appropriate meta-agent to follow.
+We formally show how this framework allows for improved regret under distribution shift, and empirically show its efficacy on simulated robotics problems under a wide range of distribution shifts.